revolunet/chrome-devtools-pixelperfect/README.md

 Clone the repo then Chrome > Extension > Add unpacked extension

+## Usage

 Close/open devtools and Select "Pixel Perfect" in the DevTools panel.

-Click on a thumbnail to show/hide it in the page
+Drag & Drop files and click a thumbnail to show/hide it in the page

 By default the layer is stretched to 100% of the screen